 Much like the rest of our upper body exercises, the tricep stretch can be completed while either standing or sitting.
 Just be sure to sit tall and use a chair to keep your back straight!

 Last, but certainly not least on our list of stretches for seniors is the standing hip flexor.
 As one of many hip flexor stretches for seniors, this stretch is a great way to alleviate tightness or pain in your hips.
-However, it should be noted that this is a difficult exercise and may be better suited for more advanced folks.
 Here’s how to do it:

-• Hold this position for about 10 to 15 seconds and repeat with your other leg.
+- Hold this position for about 10 to 15 seconds, switch your legs, repeat.

 After completing your stretching exercises, it’s important to address other ways you can improve your health.
 Proper hydration, exercise and diet all work in tandem with stretching exercises to help seniors maintain overall health.